mdrights/LiveSlak/README.txt

   the local hardware.
 By default, no swap is touched.

 === Media tweaks ===

+hostname=your_custom_hostname[,qualifier] =>
+  Specify a custom hostname.
+A qualifier 'fixed' can be appended to prohibit hostname modification in  case of network boot.

 livemedia=/dev/sdX => Tell the init script which partition contains the Slackware Live OS you want to boot.
 This can